AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateDataExtractorTool(String, String, String)**

 Creates a tool that can extract data from an unstructured text using language model.
+The input parameter name to execute this tool is 'input'.

 ```csharp
 public static string CreateDataExtractorTool(string name, string description, string parametersJson)